 Eventually, his notes made their way into missives; those made their way to the hands and the razor-sharp mind of Charles V - son of Catherine of Aragon's sister.

-Chapuis' notes were written expressly for one of the most powerful men on the planet
+Chapuis' notes were written expressly for one of the most powerful men on the planet.

 Chapuis had to get it right.